Air Filters and Respiratory Disorders

 Check the Manual for Correct Settings

-Ask A Healer Green Living Series
+Ask A Healer Green Living Articles

 Removing Toxins with Air Filters

-Most really good filtration systems tackle odors in the home but additionally will filter germs and allergens such as dust mites.
+First, An Important Caution: Most really good filtration systems tackle odors in the home but additionally will filter germs and allergens such as dust mites.
 However, there is an important caution I'd add before you choose an air filter if you, or someone in your home, suffers from any type of respiratory disorder.

 If you are thinking of buying an ionic filter, like the much-advertised Ionic Breeze, be aware that there are some cautions in using those for people with respiratory disorders.
+Certain settings on the Ionic Breeze air purifier should not be used so reading the manual is important.
+I'd also avoid purifiers that produce ozone.

 Sharper Image clearly indicates this in the manual but if you are not prone to reading manuals, you might miss it so always ask the company when you call, if you feel anyone in your house might be adversely affected.